AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/link-items-between-wf-jira.md

 ## Unlink items between [!DNL Jira] and [!DNL Workfront]

 Linked items between [!DNL Jira] and [!DNL Workfront] can be manually unlinked from [!DNL Jira].\
-You cannot unlink a [!DNL Workfront] item from their [!DNL Jira] counterpart in [!DNL Workfront].&nbsp;
+You cannot unlink a [!DNL Workfront] item from their [!DNL Jira] counterpart in [!DNL Workfront].

 You need the following access to unlink manually linked item:

 * You are the user who manually linked the items
 * You are the [!DNL Jira] system administrator

-Only a [!DNL Workfront] administrator can unlink items that were automatically linked.&nbsp;
+Only a [!DNL Workfront] administrator can unlink items that were automatically linked.

 To unlink a [!DNL Jira] issue from a [!DNL Workfront] item:

 1. In [!DNL Jira], navigate to an issue which is linked to a [!DNL Workfront] task or issue.
 1. Go to the [!DNL Workfront] right panel, and click the **[!UICONTROL Unlink]** icon, then click **[!UICONTROL Unlink]**.\
    ![Jira_WF_unlink_icon.png](assets/jira-wf-unlink-icon-350x222.png)\
    The previously linked [!DNL Jira] and [!DNL Workfront] items are now unlinked.
-Any fields, comments, or documents that might be updated on them individually in the future are not updated on their previous counterpart in the other application.&nbsp;
+Any fields, comments, or documents that might be updated on them individually in the future are not updated on their previous counterpart in the other application.